How to Store Drawings

 For Graphite Drawings

 Matting graphite drawings can help with storage, so pencil or graphite drawings need to be fixed by a workable fixative.
 This means that the fixative should allow the addition of layers of graphite after the spray has been done.
+Make sure to spray only a light coat of fixative on the paintings; this helps prevent smudging and dust collection.

 Once the fixative is fully dry, you can line the graphite drawings with glassine and keep them in portfolios made explicitly for archival purposes with non-acidic plastic covering as the normal ones can yellow the drawing.